WOW! internet plans

 Overall, WOW! grades out as the top cable internet provider in our scoring and one of the best overall.
 It earned the best marks of any provider for customer satisfaction, and it’s close to the top in every other category, too.

-If you can’t get fiber in your area, WOW!’s cable internet is an excellent choice for most people.
+If you can’t get fiber internet in your area, WOW!’s cable internet is an excellent choice for most people.
 All of its plans are reasonably priced, even after you factor in price increases in the second year, and the associated fees are all lower than average.

 That doesn’t mean you’ll have to sacrifice speed with WOW! either.
 Its cheapest plan gets you 50 Mbps download, and 5 Mbps upload speed, which is good for 1-2 people with light use.
 If you need more bandwidth, you can go up to 1.2 Gig of download speed, which is typically the max offered by internet providers.